Kizhan96/Vagabond/client/README.md

 # Vagabond Client

 This is a Qt desktop shell around the LiveKit JavaScript SDK.
 Each voice/video room lives inside its own `QWebEngineView` tab so you can keep multiple LiveKit rooms open at once just like Discord channels.
 All legacy TCP/UDP/FFmpeg code has been removed; media flows only through LiveKit.
+Authentication now happens through a username/password form that asks your backend for a LiveKit access token.

 ## Features

-- Join any LiveKit room using your LiveKit URL + access token, with a friendly tab title for the room.
+- Join any LiveKit room after exchanging a login/room payload for a LiveKit JWT via the configurable auth URL (defaults to `https://livekit.vagabovnr.moscow/api/token`).
 - Embedded UI exposes mute/unmute, device switching for mic/camera, one-click screen share, and in-room chat (LiveKit data channel).
 - Event log per tab plus a global log showing when you open/close rooms.